cvs-health/testaro/README.md

 Testaro checks periodically.
 The interval between checks, in seconds, is specified by an `INTERVAL` environment variable.

+To make Testaro start watching, execute the statement `node watch`.

 There are two ways for Testaro to watch for jobs.

 ##### Directory watch